-She also specializes in trauma and is a Clinical Traumatologist (TITC-CT), a Trauma Centered Trauma Sensitive Yoga Therapist (TCTSY, JRI, RYT 500) She is experienced in supporting parents with children of all ages and has specific training and credits in Emotion-Focused Family Therapy, Family Systems and Attachment theories.
+She also specializes in trauma and is a Clinical Traumatologist (TITC-CT) and a Trauma Centered Trauma Sensitive Yoga Therapist (TCTSY-F, JRI, RYT 500).
+She is experienced in supporting parents with children of all ages and has specific training and credits in Mindful Self-Compassion, Emotion-Focused Family Therapy, Family Systems and Attachment theories.
 Tiffani incorporates all this knowledge and theory into her therapy approach.

 Tiffani works with adult (18+) individuals, couples and family members (ie. adult sisters, mother or father/adult son or daughter).